jashworth11/jashworth11/README.md

 # 👋 Hi, I'm Joseph Ashworth

-## 💻 Junior Software Developer | Northcoders Graduate | JavaScript Enthusiast
+## 💻 Junior Software Developer | Northcoders Graduate | Tech Enthusiast

-I'm a former soldier turned software developer, combining discipline, resilience, and a love for tech to build clean, accessible, and functional web applications.
+I'm a former soldier turned software developer, combining discipline, resilience, and a love for tech to build clean, accessible, and functional code.

 🎮 My journey into coding began with a passion for gaming and building PCs — which eventually led me to Northcoders, where I trained as a full-stack JavaScript developer.